Ethan Hamilton: Club career

 Ahead of the 2018–19 season, Hamilton signed his first professional contract with Manchester United, before being named as part of the squad for the club's pre-season tour of the United States.
 He made one appearance on the tour, coming on as an 89th-minute substitute for Juan Mata in a game against Milan on 26 July.
 The match finished 1–1 after 90 minutes and went straight to penalties; with the score at 6–6 after nine kicks each, Hamilton saw his penalty saved by Pepe Reina, only for José Mauri to also miss.
 United went on to win the shoot-out 9–8 after 13 kicks each.
 Hamilton made 14 appearances for the Manchester United reserves in the first half of the 2018–19 season, before moving on loan to Rochdale in January 2019.

 For the 2019–20 season, Hamilton joined League One club Southend United on loan.
 He scored his first goal for Southend when he scored in an EFL Trophy tie against AFC Wimbledon on 13 November 2019.
 His spell with Southend came to an end when he was recalled by Manchester United on 3 January 2020.

 Three days later, Hamilton joined League One club Bolton Wanderers on another loan for the remainder of the season.

 He was released by Manchester United at the end of the 2019–20 season.
 He signed for Peterborough United in August 2020.
 He scored his first and only goal for Peterborough in an EFL Trophy tie against Portsmouth on 12 January 2021.

 On 31 August 2021, Hamilton joined Accrington Stanley on a two-year deal.
 He made his Accrington debut on 4 September, appearing as a substitute alongside Jovan Malcolm, also making his debut.

+On 1 August 2023, Hamilton joined Lincoln City for an undisclosed fee, signing a three-year contract.
+On 5 August 2023, he made his Lincoln City debut starting against Bolton Wanderers.
+His first Lincoln goal was the winner in a 1–0 victory against Shrewsbury Town on 19 August 2023.
+On 29 February, manager Michael Skubala confirmed that Hamilton would be out for the season following a knee injury.
+He returned to the side on 5 October 2024 following his long term injury, coming off the bench against Leyton Orient.

+On 26 August 2025, Hamilton joined Scottish Premiership club Dundee on a three-year deal from Lincoln City for an undisclosed fee.